Parsing Images

 Convert Varian and Agilent FDF Files to SRC Files

 Click [Step T1: Open Source Images] in the main window and select all fdf files in the folder.
-DSI Studio will extract b-table information and the DWI from the files.
+DSI Studio will extract b-table information and DWI from the files and create a .sz file.

 Step T1a: Quality Control (Optional)